wrex/rexs.tips/content/guitar/2020-03-17-note-locations.md

 This is part 2 of a two part series about learning the notes on the fretboard.

-Unlike the previous post, we are now going to get our hands and muscle memory going &mdash; enough theory!
+Unlike the [previous post]({{< ref "/guitar/2019-02-11-just-12-notes.md" >}}), we are now going to get our hands and muscle memory going &mdash; enough theory!
 <!--more-->

 ## The end goal

-Try not to be intimidated, but here is what we are eventually going to learn (this diagram is just for the first 15 frets, but you will learn your entire fretboard).
+Try not to be intimidated, but here is what we are eventually going to learn.
 You'll eventually be able to find and name every single note in this diagram *effortlessly*:

 <a name="Fig 1."></a>
 {{< figure src="/img/neck-diagrams/natural-notes.png" title="Fig 1.
 The natural notes" >}}